-Dr. Sullivan holds a doctorate in public health from Columbia University and a master's in public health from the University of California - Berkeley.
+Dr. Sullivan holds a doctorate in Public Health/Sociomedical Sciences from Columbia University and a master's in Public Health from the University of California - Berkeley.
 Her area of interest is epidemiology and environmental health.
-She is a past Department of Environmental Protection STAR Fellow.
-Dr. Sullivan is the director of the Global Public Health Honors track at the University.
-Dr. Sullivan teaches Environmental Health, Epidemiology, Introduction to Public Health, and Tobacco as a Public Health Issue.
+She is a past Environmental Protection Agency STAR Fellow.
+Dr. Sullivan is the director of the Global Public Health Promotion Honors track.
+She teaches Global Health, Environmental Health, Epidemiology, Introduction to Public Health and Honors Thesis courses.